ManarAhmeD15/ManarAhmeD15/README.md

 ### Hi there ,I'm Manar 👋❤️

-## I am a software engineer fresh graduated from BFCAI
+# I am a software engineer fresh graduated from BFCAI B. SC. in Computer Science passionate about Mobile Development with 1-year experience in mobile application development looking for any opportunity with an expert team of developers with whom I will try to gain some experience, and advance my career progression so that I will be able to reach senior positions in the future.

 ## 🧰 &nbsp;My Languages and tools
 <a href="https://flutter.dev/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/flutterio-icon.svg" alt="Flutter" height="80" />